SpongePowered/SpongeDocs/source/contributing/implementation/debugging/testing.rst

 You should provide a test plugin when you are contributing new or modified feature(s) to the API or implementation.
 The plugin is simply a class added to the package ``org.spongepowered.test``, which is found in the ``SpongeCommon/testplugins/src/main/java/org/spongepowered/test/`` directory.
-The PR for the contributions include the test plugin.
+The PR for the contributions should include the test plugin.

 It is essential that test plugins do not change the game when not intended.
 As a result, a command should toggle the plugin functionality.
 Be sure not to confuse this with **excluding** the test plugins in the build process.
 A setting